-Virginia: In Virginia, developers must receive a "certificate of convenience and necessity" from the Public Utility Commission for the construction and operation of electrical generating facilities.
-While the Commission primarily considers the effects of such projects on rates and reliability, the agency is also directed to give consideration to the environment.65
+In Virginia, larger projects or those that are selling to customers, must receive a "certificate of convenience and necessity" from the Virginia State Corporation Commission for the construction and operation of electrical generating facilities.
+While the Commission primarily considers the effects of such projects on rates and reliability, the agency is also directed to give consideration to the environment.
+65